-Out of a U.S. population of approximately 311.5 billion people, 81 percent want to write a book.
+Out of a U.S. population of approximately 311.5 million people, 81 percent want to write a book.
 While the number of books published each year increases, the number of people—and publishers—who buy them decreases annually as well.
 That means aspiring nonfiction authors must ensure they write a book deserving one of the few open spots on bookstore shelves.
 Yet, most published books stand less than a one percent chance of being stocked in an actual bookstore, according to Berrett-Koehler Publishers.
 Once in either brick-and-mortar or online stores, the average book typically sells only 500 copies per year, reports Publisher’s Weekly.

 Despite these daunting facts, millions of aspiring nonfiction authors around the world continue to dream of self-publishing or traditionally publishing a nonfiction book and seeing it in a bookstore.
 If you are reading this post, you likely share that dream.